powlo/django-migrant/README.md

 ## How it works.

-django-nomad will create a post-checkout hook in a repositories "hooks" directory.
+django-migrant will create a post-checkout hook in a repositories "hooks" directory.

 When you checkout a branch the hook will determine which django migrations need to be rolled back, go to the previous branch and roll back, then return to your target branch and migrate forwards.